 Democratizing knowledge requires shifting notions that information flows in one direction from universities to communities.
 It means creating spaces for community voices to influence research topics and play a pivotal role in production paradigms, data, and information.
 The presenters will share tools, tips, challenges and opportunities for community-university collaboration.

-Camden Miller, Ph.D. candidate in Urban and Regional Planning, Daniel Hess, Chair and Professor, Department of Urban and Regional Planning, School of Architecture and Planning, and Alex Bitterman, Professor, Architecture and Design at Alfred State College
+Camden Miller, Ph.D.
+Candidate, Urban and Regional Planning, School of Architecture and Planning; Daniel Hess, Chair and Professor, Department of Urban and Regional Planning, School of Architecture and Planning; and Alex Bitterman, Professor, Architecture and Design, Alfred State College

 Over the past 75 years, gay neighborhoods have emerged as a component of large metropolitan cities.
 These neighborhoods vary significantly from surrounding urban space in terms of socio-economic attributes, but have been understudied.
 The composition, objectives, and importance of gay neighborhoods has evolved over time, fueled by technology, macroeconomic trends related to housing preference, economic shifts, and changes in retail consumption patterns.
 This panel explores these changes through the lens of the history, policy, emergence, and evolution of gay neighborhoods.

-Linda Pessar-Cowan, Director, Center for Medical Humanities, Professor of Clinical Psychiatry Emerita, Jacobs School of Medicine and Biomedical Sciences, Henry Louis Taylor Jr., Professor, Center for Urban and Regional Planning, Architecture and Planning, David Milling, Senior Associate Dean for Student and Academic Affairs, Jacobs School of Medicine and Biomedical Sciences, Pastor Kinzer M. Pointer, BSEd, Pastor Dennis Lee Jr., AAS
+Linda Pessar-Cowan, Director, Center for Medical Humanities, Professor of Clinical Psychiatry Emerita, Jacobs School of Medicine and Biomedical Sciences; Henry Louis Taylor Jr., Professor, Center for Urban and Regional Planning, School of Architecture and Planning; David Milling, Senior Associate Dean for Student and Academic Affairs, Jacobs School of Medicine and Biomedical Sciences; Pastor Kinzer M. Pointer, BSEd; and Pastor Dennis Lee Jr., AAS